Spinal Cord Injuries

 Tendon transfers offer functional gains for an estimated 70 percent of tetraplegic patients.

 Nerve transfers are a new option for patients with spinal cord injuries.
 Conceptually, this procedure is quite similar to tendon transfers.
 In this procedure, a healthy nerve serving one function is cut and reconnected to a nonfunctional nerve (below the injury level) serving a more important function.
 Nerve transfers provide options for patients who are not candidates for tendon transfers.
-A number of nerve transfer proceedures have been developed for restoring function within the hand, but not every patient is a candidate for this procedure.
-Physicians at the Center will determine which procedures are best for you.
+A number of nerve transfer procedures have been developed for restoring function within the hand, but not every patient is a candidate for this procedure.
+Our physicians will determine which procedures are best for you.

 Benefits of nerve transfers may provide advantages over tendon transfer for some patients.
 First, nerve transfers restore the original muscles function without changing the arm’s anatomy.
 Second, nerve transfers do not require casting and immobilization.
 Third, nerve transfers offer potential reconstructions when no tendon transfer options are available.
 Finally, sacrificing one simple function can potentially restore multiple functions.
 In some cases, there is actually no perceivable loss of function in any muscle groups.
 It should be noted that, unlike tendon transfers, nerve transfers can take as long as one year to provide the intended function.